espressif/esp-idf/docs/en/security/flash-encryption.rst

 - Build and flash the bootloader, partition table and factory app image as normal.
 These partitions are initially written to the flash unencrypted.

+.. note:: The bootloader app binary ``bootloader.bin`` may become too large when both secure boot and flash encryption are enabled.
+See :ref:`secure-boot-bootloader-size`.

 - On first boot, the bootloader sees :ref:`FLASH_CRYPT_CNT` is set to 0 (factory default) so it generates a flash encryption key using the hardware random number generator.
 This key is stored in efuse.
 The key is read and write protected against further software access.

 - All of the encrypted partitions are then encrypted in-place by the bootloader.
 Encrypting in-place can take some time (up to a minute for large partitions.)